jvde-github/AIS-catcher/README.md

 <img width="30%" alt="image" src="https://github.com/jvde-github/AIS-catcher/assets/52420030/41c86f20-5bc3-4e83-be15-59d538820a52">
 <img width="30%" alt="image" src="https://github.com/jvde-github/AIS-catcher/assets/52420030/7929bfaf-6e21-485d-9a98-4e1ab5f3384d">
 </p>

+##### Frequency Shift and PPM
+The Web Viewer and screen include plots of frequency shift and reports ppm (same).
+This is the frequency correction that AIS-catcher has done from the central frequencies to decode the signal.
+This assessment is based on the frequency offset of the RTL-SDR dongle but also the equipment from the sender.
+The number is in ppm and long-running averages can be used to determine the optimal ppm correction for your setup and then correct with `-p`.
+Deviations between -3 and +3 will usually not impact reception quality.

 ### System USB performance
 On some laptops we observed that Windows was struggling with the high volume of data transferred from the RTL SDR dongle to the PC.
 I am not sure why (likely some driver issue as Ubuntu on the same machine worked fine) but it is worthwhile to check if your system supports transferring from the dongle at a sampling rate of 1.536 MHz with the following command which is part of the osmocom rtl-sdr package: